rax-register/rax-register.github.io/_posts/2020-07-10-htb-grandpa.md

 ![](/images/grandpa/13. suggester.png)
 ![](/images/grandpa/14. run.png)

 So we have several exploits to choose from.
-We've used ms10_015_kitrap0d previously, so let's choose something else like ms15_051.
+We've used ms10_015_kitrap0d previously on the Devel machine, so let's choose something else like ms15_051.

-Note: If you are feeling adventurous you can also come back and use ms14_070 as it will work as well.
+Note: If you are feeling adventurous you can also come back and use ms14_070 as it should work as well.

     search ms15_051